KediDili/VanillaPlusProfessions/features.md

 #### Shaker (Lv15)
 Chance for wild trees to drop items when shaken.

 For Mod Authors: You can add items as drops for your custom wild trees' ``ShakeItems`` and ``SeedDropItems`` fields.
+You can use the ``HasProfession`` token to see if the player has the profession.
 #### Sapper (Lv15)
 Tappers work faster.

-For Mod Authors: There's nothing you need to do to add compatibility with this profession.
-If you add custom tappers, add ``<i didnt add it yet, lmk if you see this text>``
+All tappers will output %20 faster.

+For Mod Authors: If you add custom tappers, add ``tapper_multiplier_<speed>`` context tag to your item.
+Vanilla takes the speed bit and sets the minutes-until-ready to `` daysUntilReady * 1 / speed``.
+You can use the ``HasProfession`` token to see if the player has the profession.
 #### Orchardist (Lv15)
 Tappers give double harvest.

 For Mod Authors: There's nothing you need to do to add compatibility with this profession.
 #### Ranger (Lv15)
+Forest forage worth more.

 #### Adventurer (Lv15)
+Non-forest forage worth more.

 #### Gleaner (Lv15)
+Crop seeds can be found as forage.

 #### Wayfarer (Lv15)
+Chance for forage to be found out of season.

 #### Foraging-Fishing (Lv20)
 Every four days, a randomly-selected forage item will be able to summon fishing bubbles when tossed in the water.